Educational Leadership and Work for Educational Administrators

-Finally, my colleague Quentin Charles Sedlacek and I collaborate on research examining teacher expectations and the role of empathy in helping teachers positively influence their attributions for student behavior.
+My colleague, Quentin Sedlacek, and I collaborate on research examining teacher expectations and the role of empathy in helping teachers positively influence their attributions for student behavior.

-With several collaborators, I do additional research on understanding how social psychology and social psychological interventions can be used to improve and bolster the experiences and belonging of underrepresented minorities and to enhance intergroup interactions in higher education.
+With several collaborators, I research understanding how social psychology and social psychological interventions can be used to improve and bolster the experiences and belonging of underrepresented minorities and to enhance intergroup interactions in higher education.